screentriggers/app/README.md

 ## 🧠 Why this exists

-Not every movie is a safe watch—especially if you're navigating grief, trauma, or sensitivity to certain themes.
+Not every movie is a safe watch - especially if you're navigating grief, trauma, or sensitivity to certain themes.

-ScreenTriggers helps you **make informed viewing decisions** by showing user-submitted content warnings for movies—so you can avoid being caught off guard.
+ScreenTriggers helps you **make informed viewing decisions** by showing user-submitted content warnings for movies, so you can avoid being caught off guard.

 ---